-- If an antiarrhythmic medication was not used to convert the heart rhythm, administer amiodarone 5 mg/kg IV/IO bolus over 10 minutes. - If amiodarone was administered during resuscitation, do not administer additional amiodarone. - If the patient is having frequent PVC or runs of VT, or if the transport time will exceed 30 minutes, start an amiodarone maintenance infusion of 0.005-0.01 mg/ kg/min IV drip. - Do not use amiodarone if the patient has heart block or profound bradycardia (heart rate <60, second-degree type II AV block, or third-degree AV block). - If another antidysrhythmic was used to terminate VF/VT, begin appropriate infusion dose of that antidysrhythmic.
+- If amiodarone/lidocaine was administered during resuscitation, do not administer additional doses.
+However, if the patient is having frequent PVCs or runs of VT, or if the transport time will exceed 30 minutes, start an antidysrhythmic: - Amiodarone maintenance infusion of 0.005 0.01 mg/kg/min IV/IO via pump OR - Lidocaine 20 50 mcg/kg/min IV/IO via pump. - Do not use amiodarone if the patient has heart block or profound bradycardia (heart rate <60, second-degree type II AV block, or third-degree AV block).